 - 1/2 teaspoon salt

-- 6 ounces (230 gm) milk chocolate or semisweet chocolate, chopped
+- 4 ounces milk chocolate or semisweet chocolate, chopped

 - Preheat the oven to 350 degrees and line two baking sheets with parchment paper or silicone baking mats.

 - Scoop 3 tablespoon sized mounds of dough (I use a large cookie scoop) 2″ apart on the baking sheet.
-Roll in the chopped peanuts, if desired.
-Bake in the preheated oven for about 12 minutes, or just until the edges have set and the top is beginning to crack.
+Bake in the preheated oven for about 11 minutes, or just until the edges have set and the top is beginning to crack.
 The center may seem underdone.
 Allow to cool on a cooling rack prior to eating.
 Enjoy within 2 days or freeze up to 2 months.

 - You can use quick oats in a pinch, but the texture of your cookie will change.
 I recommend the old fashioned.